hyPiRion/nt/README.md

 nt is a Clojure library for number theory functions.
-If you're directly interested in primes and prime generation, you should have a look at [primes][], which is a library for fast and concurrent prime generation in Clojure.
+If you're directly interested in primes and prime generation, you should have a look at [primes][], which is a library for fast and concurrent prime generation in Clojure. nt is currently inactive, and would require a lot more utility functions to be useful.
+However, changes in the library are likely to be feature additions, so `0.x.y`-releases should generally be backwards compatible.

 [primes]: https://github.com/hyPiRion/primes